egemenimre/satmad/docs/core/ground_location.md

 Once initialised, the {py:class}`.GroundLocation` object can yield its geodetic position with the `geodetic` parameter or `to_geodetic()` method.
 The result is a {py:class}`.GeodeticLocation` class.

 Similarly, it can yield its geocentric cartesian position with the `geocentric` parameter or `to_geocentric()` method.
 This geocentric position is equal to the position in the Central Body Fixed frame, for example, ITRS for the Earth.
 The result is a three-element tuple of cartesian position.
 Perhaps more useful version of this is the `to_body_fixed_coords()` method, where the Geodetic Position is converted to a geocentric coordinates object as used by astropy (such as `ITRS` class for Earth).
-For this, one or more time values are to be provided, as well as a Celestial Body, whose internal `body_fixed_coord` is used to generate the resulting object.
+For this, one or more time values are to be provided, as well as a Celestial Body `body_fixed_coord` to generate the resulting object.
 If there are no body-fixed coordinates are defined for the Celestial Body, then a `TypeError` will be raised.

 ```python
 import numpy as np